javapathfinder/jpf-core/docs/user/Understanding-JPF-output.md

 The default host is "localhost", default port is 20000.
 If these are suitable settings, you can start the `LogConsole` without parameters, and just specify `+log.output=socket` when running JPF.

-If you develop your own JPF classes, please also check the [JPF logging API](./(Logging-system) page.
+If you develop your own JPF classes, please also check the [JPF logging API.](Logging-system) page.

 ## Reports ##